eclipse-openj9/openj9-docs/docs/xlpcodecache.md

 : 1 MB pageable pages, when available, are the default size for the code cache.

-    The `-Xlp:codecache:pagesize=<size>,pageable` option supports only a large page size of 1 MB pageable large pages.
+    The `-Xlp:codecache:pagesize=<size>` option supports only a large page size of 1 MB pageable large pages.
 The use of 1 MB pageable large pages for the JIT code cache can improve the runtime performance of some Java&trade; applications.
 A page size of 4 KB can also be used.

 ## See also